In this article, we will explore kief and several other products that can be made from it.

-If you have a cannabis grinder that you use often, you most likely have a kief chamber at the bottom of the grinder.
+If you have a weed grinder that you use often, you most likely have a kief chamber at the bottom of the grinder.
 Grinders usually have two or three chambers which hold different-sized pieces of weed.

 The top chamber is where you put the weed before grinding it, and it holds the biggest pieces after grinding.

 More expensive grinders have a middle chamber that gathers the most weed, and sifts kief through a filter to the bottom chamber.

 When you grind weed, the bottom chamber collects kief.
 Simple as that.

 You’ll see that, above the chamber, there’s a very fine filter which can be up to several microns.